isekaiweb/mybookshelf/README.md

 # About
-This is an simple web application to save all your progress from reading a book and keep you on track, so you can easily capture your progress
+This is a simple web application to save all your progress from reading a book and keep you on track, so you can easily capture your progress

 ## why i'm creating this app? what for? (purpose)
 i created this app for accomplish my task from [Dicoding](https://www.dicoding.com/academies/315)